 If you have a carpet in the classroom during your elementary days, you know the excitement of sitting criss-cross and facing front.
 I thought of bringing back the same excitement by establishing what are classroom rugs for teachers.

-Curious as to how classroom rugs bring life to a class, I was telling myself there must be more about having a rug in the classroom than just for the kids to sit on.
+Don’t settle that rugs are just rugs or carpets.
+Other than to students safe and stimulated, there must be more about having a rug in the classroom than just for the kids to sit on.